 The recently opened Generator Hostel Madrid is a modern hostel located just off Gran Via in Madrid’s city centre.
-Housed in a converted 1930s gas station, this 5-storey hostel is seriously spacious – with a large rooftop bar, hostel bar and cafe area plus a range room types, from 8-bed all female dorms to private twin rooms.
+Housed in a converted 1930s gas station, this five-storey hostel is seriously spacious – with a large rooftop bar, hostel bar and cafe area plus a range room types, from eight-bed all-female dorms to private twin rooms.
 This is Generator‘s latest European hostel – you can see my reviews for some of their other properties here.
 I stayed here for four nights in October 2018 and this is my review of my visit.
 To give you a real feel for the hostel, I’ve included my own video above plus images below.
 If you find my Generator Hostel Madrid review helpful, be sure to leave me a comment below and let me know! 👇

 The Generator Hostel Madrid is seconds from bustling Gran Via, one of the city’s most iconic avenues.
 Located in the heart of Madrid, it’s a popular shopping area and is the divider between the north and the south of the city.
 In terms of location, this hostel is one of the best.
 There are multiple Metro stations nearby that can be easily reached within a few minutes’ walk.
 The airport was also easy to reach from here by Metro, even at the late hour when I arrived.